Introduction

 Plug-in hybrid electric cars, or PHEVs, offer a potential solution to the challenges associated with making the transition from traditional internal combustion engine vehicles to more environmentally friendly ones.

-Furthermore, consumers who may be hesitant to completely commit to electric vehicles due to concerns about range anxiety or the accessibility of charging infrastructure have a transitional choice in PHEVs.
+PHEVs offer a transitional option for consumers hesitant about EVs due to range anxiety or charging access.
 This contributes to the decreasing difference between completely electric and conventional automobiles.

-Future transportation planning could be greatly impacted by PHEVs as public attitudes toward sustainability shift and technology progress.
+Future transportation planning could be greatly impacted by PHEVs as public attitudes toward sustainability shift and technology progresses.